 This course aims to provide better understanding of purposes and processes of communication in business.
 Cases and projects improving students` skills in a collaborative communication are provided.
 With the help of exercises, including videotaping, students have opportunities to improve and evaluate their oral communication skills.

 At the end of the course, the students will have developed a critical understanding of the implications of different national cultures for business and management practice in domestic and international markets and have improved their teamwork and presentations skills through interactive learning.
+Course Content This course aims to broaden the approach to Organizational Behavior that has been primarily taught with an U.S. based understanding.
+Variations across cultures and their impact on organizations are discussed.

 This course has three goals: